LizGoro90/db-tour/tutorials/queries/06/README.md

-# Updating or deleting items on a result set
+# Update, Insert, or Delete Items in a Result Set

 Besides querying for data, result-sets can also be used for updating or deleting all matching items.